Demographics of Turkey

 Demographic features of the population of Turkey include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
-As of 1 July 2025, the population of Turkey was over 85.8 million with an annual growth rate of 0.36%.
-This official population number excludes the registered Syrian refugees under temporary protection status which have a population of about 2.6 million as of the date.
+Its estimated population was 86,092,168, of which 1,519,515 were foreign residents as of 31 December 2025, according to the Turkish Statistical Institute.
+This official population number excludes the registered Syrian refugees under temporary protection status which have a population of about 2.21 million as of 3 September 2026.

 Turks are the largest ethnic group, comprising 70–75% of the population while Kurds are the second largest with 19%.
-The others, including Armenians, Arabs, Assyrians, Albanians, Bulgarians, Bosniaks, Circassians, Chechens, Georgians, Greeks, Pomaks, Rum, Russians, Romani, Jews, Laz people and others make 6–11% of the population according to a 2016 estimate by the CIA.
+The others, including Armenians, Arabs, Assyrians, Albanians, Bulgarians, Bosniaks, Circassians, Chechens, Crimean Tatars, Georgians, Greeks, Hemshins, Jews, Laz people, Pomaks, Rum, Russians, Romani and others make 6–11% of the population according to a 2016 estimate by the CIA.

-The population has been aging in recent years, with just 20.6% falling in the 0–14 age bracket (down from 26.4% in 2007).
-The population over the age of 65 is 11.0% (up from 7.1% in 2007).
-As of 2024, the median age of the Turkish population is 34.4 years (up from 28.3 in 2007).
+The population has been aging in recent years, with just 20.4% falling in the 0–14 age bracket (down from 26.4% in 2007).
+The population over the age of 65 is 11.1% (up from 7.1% in 2007).
+As of 2025, the median age of the Turkish population is 34.9 years (up from 28.3 in 2007).

 According to OECD/World Bank population statistics, from 1990 to 2008 the population growth in Turkey was 16 million or 29%.